ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 --- abstract

-This document describe how CORECONF management can be applied to SCHC Context.
+This document describes how CORECONF management can be applied to SCHC Context.

 --- middle